 Nepal's number one industry is tourism.
 Therefore there are many ways to get your cash converted to Nepalese rupees throughout the main cities in Nepal.

 However Kathmandu remains the most popular place to obtain your money from home.
-If you are bringing cash from lesser known currency it's best to change it in Kathmandu city rather than anywhere else.
+If you are bringing cash from a lesser known currency it's best to change it in Kathmandu city's (Thamel area) rather than anywhere else.

 The main ways to obtain Nepali Rupees are: ATM's, money exchangers, cash advance credit cards and wire services.